WatadaShingo/tsunami-1d/phase-correction/0README.txt

 	% SAC_fft.sh

 	# Another sample shell script to do forward and inverse FFT
-	# by using the FFTW functions in the Intel MKL libarry
+	# by using the FFTW functions in the Intel MKL library
 	% FFTW.sh